HowTo: ESPEasy / Wemos D1 Mini – Adapt ADC to another maximum voltage

 In this formula we know all (green) values except R1 (red).
 So we try to change the formula to R1 and get the following:

-and colored the same accordingly:
+and the same colored accordingly:

 The desired value for R1 can now be calculated by inserting: